Why Is WordPress So Hard To Use

 Many third-party (free and paid) Analytics plugins are available, but all of them require initial setup (which adds one more step for beginners).

-What may complicate matters further is that there’s no single third-party Analytics solution, and users have to choose from a variety of options like Google Analytics, Clicky, Jetpack by Automattic, etc.
+What may complicate matters further is that there’s no single third-party Analytics solution, and users have to choose from a variety of options.

-3 Ways To Make WordPress Easy to Use
+6 Ways To Make WordPress Easy To Use

 1. Select Managed WordPress Hosting

-To avoid all the initial installation work, go with a top-rated dedicated WordPress managed hosting.
+To avoid all the initial installation work, go with a top-rated dedicated WordPress managed hosting like Siteground, Kinsta, or Cloudways.

 Managed WordPress hostings are specifically optimized for WordPress, and they take care of everything in the backend, like codebase management, performance, security, backups, and the server stack.